 About District 191

 Burnsville-Eagan-Savage School District 191 is a dynamic and innovative suburban public school district serving approximately 9,000 students.
-In fact, the district’s innovation has attracted the attention of major corporations (Google and Best Buy) and a U.S. Senator.
+In fact, the district’s innovation has attracted the attention of major corporations (Google and Best Buy) and national publications.
 The District includes 10 elementary schools with kindergarten through grade 5 (some with voluntary pre-kindergarten programs), three middle schools with grades 6-8, one high school with grades 9-12 and one alternative high school.
 The District also includes one of the most extensive Community Education programs in the state, serving newborns up through senior citizens.

 Future Ready / Community Strong